Lingqijing

 Lingqijing (or Ling Ch'i Ching; 靈棋經 lit.
 "Classic of the Divine Chess") is a Chinese book of divination.
-It is not known when, nor by whom, it was written, though legend has it that the strategist Zhang Liang got it from Huang Shigong (黃石公), a semi-mythological figure in Chinese history.
+It is not known when, nor by whom, it was written, though a legend has spread that strategist Zhang Liang received the book from Huang Shigong (黃石公), a semi-mythological figure in Chinese history.
 The first commented edition of the work appeared in the Jin Dynasty.

 As its name suggests, the work concerns "divining" with tokens, such as Chinese chess (xiangqi i.e.象棋) pieces (instead of with the more traditional turtle shells or yarrow stalks used in I Ching divination).